emblaisdell/emblaisdell.github.io/README.md

 The one by Whitehead about carefully using mental effort.
 (Whitehead is my academic great-great-grandfather, which the page now notes.)

 The one by Alan Watts about the world being fundamentally playful.
-Candidates below (strongest first) — all from his recorded lectures, so wording varies slightly between
-transcripts:

-1. **(Best fit — the "music" passage)**
+I chose the trimmed one-line version:

 > Existence is basically playful.
-There is no necessity for it whatsoever.
-It isn't
-   > going anywhere, that is to say, it doesn't have some destination that it ought to
-   > arrive at.
-It is best understood by analogy with music, because music, as an art
-   > form, is essentially playful.
-We say "you *play* the piano," you don't "work" the
-   > piano.
-   > — Alan Watts (lecture)

-2. **(Shorter, on work vs. play)**
-   > This is the real secret of life — to be completely engaged with what you are doing
-   > in the here and now.
-And instead of calling it work, realize it is play.
 > — Alan Watts

-3. **(On the universe as play — "lila")**
-   > The universe is fundamentally at play.
-It is the dance of Shiva, the play of the
-   > divine, with no purpose beyond the dancing itself.
-   > — Alan Watts (paraphrase of his recurring theme drawn from the Hindu idea of *lila*)

-_Note: #1 and #2 are close to his actual recorded wording; #3 is a paraphrase of a theme he returned to often rather than a verbatim quote — verify against a transcript before publishing if exact attribution matters._
+This is the opening sentence of his recorded "music" passage (which continues "...It is best understood by analogy with music, because music, as an art form, is essentially playful.
+We say 'you *play* the piano,' you don't 'work' the piano.").
+I kept just the first line on the page for punch.

-_(Both quotes now render on the page: the Whitehead quote and Watts candidate #1, the "existence is basically playful" passage.)_
+_(Both quotes now render on the page: the Whitehead quote and the one-line Watts quote above.)_

 ## Picture